top of page

 As an adult I was working in Melbourne as a neuroscientist in 2008 - I went on a works night out with other brain researchers when I fell and had a severe traumatic brain injury (TBI).
 Oh the irony I hear you say.
 I went into a coma, had a bleed on my brain, had the front part of my skull removed due to swelling - and replaced of course - spent three months in hospital and have been having rehabilitation treatment ever since, both in Australia and Glasgow.

-I used to draw and paint before my injury, but I feel as though painting after my injury helped me.
-It gave me some direction after losing my science career and I feel that it helped my brain recover from using creativity...can you relate to this?
+I feel as though painting after my injury helped me - it gave me some direction after losing my science career and I feel that it helped my brain recover from using creativity...can you relate to this?

 The first time I lifted a brush after my severe traumatic brain injury, I was art therapy and my therapist told me to pick a photo of myself after my head injury.
 I picked a shot showing how my hair had been shaved at the front and was regrowing.
 Part of my skull had been temporarily taken away due to swelling and then replaced!